Best RV Parks in Deadwood, South Dakota: 2025 Guide

 1. CanAmerican 85 RV Park

 CanAmerican 85 is a small park that is very well maintained.
-If you’re looking for somewhere clean and affordable to rest your head for a night or two, it’s a great option.
+If you’re looking for somewhere clean and affordable to rest your head for a night or two, it’s a great option with easy access to nearby highways and towns.

-The park isn’t just clean and well taken care of, it also sits in close proximity to Deadwood itself and local attractions, making it a great rest spot without having to drive far from town.
+The park is a short drive from Deadwood itself and with convenient access to local attractions, making it a great central rest spot without needing to drive far from town.

 2. Steel Wheel Campground

-Steel Wheel Campground is a lively campground just a few miles outside Deadwood that has a warm community feel and scenic views of the nearby forest.
+Steel Wheel Campground is a lively campground just a few miles outside Deadwood that has a warm community feel and scenic views of the nearby forest and Black Hills of South Dakota.

-The grounds are well kept and the park offers laundry facilities, showers, and a convenience store.
+The grounds are well kept and the park offers laundry facilities, spacious sites, showers, and a convenience store.

 Steel Wheel is a great option if you want to remain close to Deadwood but get something more than just a good pit stop.